felipevzps/pesca-a-dor/README.md

 # pesca-a-dor

-This document describes the operation and use of [pesca-a-dor](https://github.com/felipevzps/pesca-a-dor), developed to automate the fishing process in the [PxG](https://www.pokexgames.com/).
-This bot has been developed to `fish`, `cast spells on shiny Pokémon`, `capture shiny Pokémon`, `collect loot`, and `solve the periodic fishing challenge` that appears on the screen every 5 minutes, allowing uninterrupted fishing.
+[pesca-a-dor](https://github.com/felipevzps/pesca-a-dor) is a bot developed to automate the fishing process in the [PxG](https://www.pokexgames.com/).
+Available functions: `auto fishing`, `cast spells on shiny Pokémon`, `capture shiny Pokémon`, `collect loot`, and `solve minigame` that appears on the screen every ~5 minutes, allowing uninterrupted fishing.

 <div align="center">